-Database.
-We used the XM2VTS data set annotated with pose labels of the face.
-The face database consists of 2,950 facial images of 295 people with five pose variations and two different time sessions which have five months time elapse.
-The data set consists of five different pose groups (F,R,L,U,D) which are captured at frontal view, about ± 30 horizontal rotations and ± 20 vertical rotations.
-The two images of a pose group "F" captured at different times are denoted by F1 and F2.
+The face database consists of 2950 facial images of 295 persons with 5 pose variations and 2 different time sessions which have 5 months time elapse.
+The data set consists of 5 different pose groups (F,R,L,U,D) which are captured at frontal view, about $\pm 30$ horizontal rotations and $\pm 20$ vertical rotations.
+The two images of a pose group 'F' captured at different times are denoted by F1 and F2.
 This may be the largest public database that contains images of faces taken from different view points.
-The images were normalized to 4656 pixel resolution with a fixed eye position and some normalized data samples are shown in Fig. 5.
-The face set is partitioned into the three subsets: 1,250 images of 125 people, 450 images of 45 people, and 1,250 face images of 125 people for the training (Tr), evaluation (Ev), and test (Te), respectively.
+The images were normalized to 46\56 pixel resolution with a fixed eye position and some normalized data samples are shown in Figure 5.
+The face set is partitioned into the three subsets: 1250 images of 125 persons, 450 images of 45 persons and 1250 face images of 125 persons for the training(Tr), evaluation(Ev) and test(Te) respectively.
 Please note that the three sets have different face identities.
 For the test of the commercial FaceIt system, the original images were applied to the system with the manual eye positions.

-Protocol and Setting.
-The training set is utilized to learn the subspace representation of the conventional PCA/LDA/ GDA methods and LLDA with K-means.
-For efficiency of learning, all of the algorithms were applied to the first 80 eigenfeatures of the face images.
-Fig. 6 shows the plots of eigenvalues and J_1 of LLDA as a function of dimensionality.
-The evaluation set is utilized to adjust the kernel parameter of GDA (an RBF kernel with an adjustable width) and the dimensionality of the output vectors for all the methods.
+Protocol and Setting: The training set is utilized to learn the subspace representation of the conventional PCA/LDA/GDA methods and LLDA with K-means.
+For efficiency of learning, all of the algorithms were applied to the first 80 ( $\lambda{80}/\lambda_1 = 0.004$ ) eigenfeatures of the face images.
+Figure 6 shows the plots of eigenvalues and $J_1$ of LLDA as a function of dimensionality.
+The evaluation set is utilized to adjust the kernel parameter of GDA(an RBF kernel with an adjustable width) and the dimensionality of the output vectors for all the methods.
 The parameters are properly quantized and all combinations of the discrete values of the quantized parameters are examined to get the best recognition rate on the evaluation set.
 In LLDA, the number of clusters corresponded to the number of the pose groups and K-means algorithm was applied.
-The log objective function J_1 was utilized to learn the set of transformation functions and the learning rate was controlled to have faster convergence.
+The log objective function $J_1$ was utilized to learn the set of transformation functions and the learning rate was controlled to have faster convergence.
 Typically, the learning took 2 or 3 minutes in Pentium IV 2GHz PC.